Colburn, North Yorkshire: Economy

 The primary shopping area, known as the Broadway precinct, includes a Co-op convenience store, as well as several independent businesses and the community library.
 Colburn Business Park was opened in 2008, consisting of over 50,000 sq ft of office space and 20 buildings.

 Governance

-The village lies within the Richmond (Yorks) parliamentary constituency, which is under the control of the Conservative Party.
+The village lies within the Richmond and Northallerton parliamentary constituency, which is under the control of the Conservative Party.
 The current Member of Parliament, since the 2015 general election, is Rishi Sunak.

+Colburn lies within the unitary authority area of North Yorkshire Council.
+Between 1974 and 2023 it was part of the Richmondshire district.

-Colburn has its own ward under Richmondshire District Council, which also includes the suburb of Walkerville, in 2005, controversial plans for the district council to move their offices in Richmond into new premises at Colburn at the cost of £4 million (to be funded by the sale of two Richmond car parks) were axed.
+Colburn had its own ward under Richmondshire District Council, which also included the suburb of Walkerville.
+In 2005, controversial plans for the district council to move their offices in Richmond into new premises at Colburn at the cost of £4 million (to be funded by the sale of two Richmond car parks) were axed.

 Colburn also has a town council, and a mayor elected by members, with nine councillors sitting as of 2020.